wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2023-2024 Rulebook.md

 - Team and bot names are subject to Executive Board approval.
 - Teams may compete with multiple bots if the following criteria are met:
   - Each bot satisfies the requirements.
-  - The sum of all robot weights are less than the 1kg weight limit.
+  - The sum of all robot weights are less than the 1 lb weight limit.

 ---

 ## League Overview

-The league refers to the entire 2023-2024 competition seasons.
+The league refers to the entire 2024-2025 competition seasons.
 During this time teams will brainstorm designs, prototype their design, build bots, compete, and rebuild bots.

 ### Matches

-There will five matches a month held in the Thomas J. Watson College of Engineering and Applied Sciences Fabrication Lab - Engineering Building E1.
+There will six matches a month held in the Thomas J. Watson College of Engineering and Applied Sciences Fabrication Lab - Engineering Building E1.
 Two or more teams will compete against each other at each competition, with the competition being live-streamed.

 Dates for matches and tournaments can be found on our public [WCRL Event Calendar](https://calendar.google.com/calendar/u/0?cid=YmluZ2hhbXRvbi5lZHVfZWllNDI5bHBuNGg1MWhzczY3bGxxYWNjc2dAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).